by: Thomas Young

 Online market research goes much deeper than simple feedback on your website.
 It is excellent marketing information about your company’s brand, services, products and more.
 It is also very accurate information because the website becomes a point of interaction that is now universal to your target market.
 There is less bias involved in how people use websites because the data is real and feedback is immediate.
 The data and results that come from user testing will help you significantly improve conversion rates from your website and other online marketing channels.

-- Include market research in your web marketing plan to verify and support your strategic approaches online.
+- Include market research in your strategic digital marketing plan to verify and support your strategic approaches online.

 - Conduct market research with your target market in the form of website user testing.

-- Make user testing and feedback from your target market an ongoing part of your web marketing work.
+- Make user testing and feedback from your target market an ongoing part of your strategic digital marketing work.

 - Read the book Don’t Make Me Think by Steve Krug.
 This is a leading book and a very easy read in the area of website usability and user testing.